powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 rpool/nexus          176K   219G   176K  /nexus
 ```

 Assuming the user already has SSH keys in place to allow for passwordless login then it is time to send the ZFS snapshot.
-This is done using the `send` and `recv` ZFS sub-commands to send a snapshot from the local system and have it received by the remote system:
+This is done using the `send` and `recv` ZFS sub-commands to send a snapshot from the local system and have it received by the remote system.

 ```shell
 sudo zfs send rpool/ROOT/zfsroot@zfs-auto-snap_frequent-2018-10-01-2245 \
     | ssh falcon "sudo zfs recv rpool/nexus/frequent"
 ```

-On the remote system, verify the snapshot was received by looking at the pool and the snapshot listing:
+On the remote system, verify the snapshot was received by looking at the pool and the snapshot listing.

 ```shell
 $ zfs list